-- i. a conviction, even if not final, of the member of the Supervisory Body or other sentences would result in suspension from the Board of Directors pursuant to applicable laws; - ii. cases in which after being appointed, members of the Board of Directors are found to have carried out the same role within a company which has received, by non-final measure, the sanctions laid down in Article 9 of the Decree, concerning unlawful acts committed during their term of office; - iii. a non-final sentence, equivalent to the sentence issued pursuant to Article 444 of the Code of Criminal Procedure, even if suspended, for one of the following offences governed by Decree 231/2001; offences concerning corporate failure or insolvency; tax offences; - iv. committal for trial for one of the offences mentioned in the above paragraph; - v. an illness or accident or other justified impediment that continues for over three months, hindering the member of the Supervisory Body from participating therein.
+- i) a conviction, even if not final, of the member of the Surveillance Body or other sentences would result in suspension from the Board of Directors pursuant to applicable laws; - ii) cases in which after being appointed, members of the Board of Directors are found to have carried out the same role within a company which has received, by non-final measure, the sanctions laid down in Article 9 of the Decree, concerning unlawful acts committed during their term of office: - iii) a non-final sentence, equivalent to the sentence issued pursuant to Article 444 of the Code of Criminal Procedure, even if suspended, for one of the following offences governed by Decree 231/2001; offences concerning corporate failure or insolvency;6 tax offences; - iv) committal for trial for one of the offences mentioned in the above paragraph; - v) an illness or accident or other justified impediment that continues for over three months, hindering the member of the Surveillance Body from participating therein.

-The members of the Supervisory Body shall immediately inform the Chairman of the Supervisory Body and the Chairman of the Board of Directors, under their full responsibility, of the occurrence of one of the above-mentioned grounds for suspension.
+The members of the Surveillance Body shall immediately inform the Chair of the Surveillance Body and the Chair of the Board of Directors, under their full responsibility, of the occurrence of one of the above-mentioned grounds for suspension.

-Whenever the Chairman of the Board of Directors becomes directly aware of occurrence of one of the above-mentioned grounds for suspension, shall immediately inform the Board of Directors which shall, in its next meeting, declare the suspension from office.
+Whenever the Chair of the Board of Directors becomes directly aware of occurrence of one of the above-mentioned grounds for suspension, shall immediately inform the Board of Directors which shall, in its next meeting, declare the suspension from office.

-In the event of suspension of one or more standing members, the Board of Directors shall order the inclusion in the Supervisory Body of one or more alternate members, taking into account the specific skills of each.
+In the event of suspension of one or more standing members, the Board of Directors shall evaluate the opportunity to order the inclusion in the Surveillance Body of one or more alternate members, taking into account the specific skills of each.